3 DAYS ON OCTOBER 26-28

 - YSO-PLACES, a geographic directory containing administrative and geographical areas

 For information on the data sets and their use, as well as API specs (e.g. REST API and Linked Data), one could use THE DATA CATALOG published by The National Library of Finland.
-Additionally, you have the option to use CSC NOTEBOOKS for data analytics.
+Additionally, participants had the option to use CSC NOTEBOOKS for data analytics.

 All solutions created as part of the hackathon were shared in a public GitHub repository (under a FOSS license of your choice).

-New Frontiers Challenge – take science to new frontiers
+New Frontiers Challenge – took science to new frontiers

 Open science is much more than open access.
 Science should belong to everyone.
 The scientific process itself has to be made more open for the benefit it the scientific community.
 But how do we enforce the connection between academia and other realms?
 How do we connect a citizen with science?

 WHAT?
 A three-day, two-track challenge for open source science.